Miccighel/MichaelSoprano/hugoblox-migration/README.md

 hugo --gc --minify
 ```

-The preview contains the updated profile and bibliometrics, and renders all
+The preview contains the complete legacy profile, homepage sections,
-legacy publications and talks.
-The remaining work is to convert the old front
+publications, talks, teaching material, and static assets.
+Its front matter is
-matter to the current HugoBlox schema.
+already normalised to the current HugoBlox schema; deployment promotion remains
+intentionally separate from the production site.

+## CI preview

+The `HugoBlox preview` workflow builds this directory only on the migration
+branch.
+It creates the Pagefind search index after Hugo builds, then uploads a
+14-day `hugoblox-preview` artifact.
+It intentionally does not deploy to GitHub
+Pages, so the production site and its custom domain remain unchanged.